murrlincoln/PrescryptivePOC/README.md

 ## How to Use
 - After cloning this repo, open README.md in prescryptive-front and follow the instructions
 - MetaMask is required to interact with the smart contract
+- Note, the @aave/protocol-v2 and @openzeppelin modules were modified to change the solidity version